dhairyashah1/Kalman_Implementation-Arduino-and-ESP32/README.md

 ## To-Do List
 - [x] Implemented basic Implementation using Arduino hardware
 - [x] Started with Kalman Implementation using Arduino
-- [x] Complete Kalman Implementation using Arduino          (ETA 2-3 days)
+- [x] Complete Kalman Implementation using Arduino
-- [ ] Make the code compatible for ESP32 using Arduino Ide  (ETA 5-6 days)
+- [x] Make the code compatible for ESP32 using Arduino Ide
+- [ ] Add OLED functionality for easier debugging of SOC
+- [ ] Send the data using WiFi/SoftAP for a server page
 - [ ] Integrate and test using real time sensors
 - [ ] Convert the whole code using ESP-IDF as well